LocationCuautitlán Izcalli, México.

 CollaboratorsArmando Niño de Rivera, Sugey Ramirez, Mikel Merodio, Jesus Ramirez, Gabriela Rosas

-From the architect.
+Text description provided by the architects.
 Las Torres is a low income housing development consisting of 50 apartments and 10 houses, found in Cuautitlan Izcalli, on the northern outskirts of Mexico City.

 The main concept of the project is to connect the building with the existing landscape of "tepetate".
 This beautiful material is found all along the site and nearby hills, and has a strong but noble physical quality that was worth conserving and respecting.